dotnet/runtime/docs/design/libraries/LibraryImportGenerator/SpanMarshallers.md

 Cons:

-- Defining custom marshalers for non-empty spans of non-blittable types generically is impossible since the marshalling rules of the element's type cannot be known.
+- Defining custom marshallers for non-empty spans of non-blittable types generically is impossible since the marshalling rules of the element's type cannot be known.
 - Custom non-default marshalling of the span element types is impossible for non-built-in types.
 - Inlining the span marshalling fully into the stub increases on-disk IL size.
 - This design does not enable developers to easily define custom marshalling support for their own collection types, which may be desireable.